Comparative Study of Virtual Machines and Containers for DevOps Developers: Experiment

 \section{Experiment}

-This section discusses the steps that we took to measure effectiveness of Docker containers over virtual machines to deploy a software.
-We measured effectiveness of Docker containers in terms of time required by each virtualization technique to start operating.
-In our test environment we tested a simple Apache web server that serves website that performs heavy mathematical functions.
-We deploy the web server through Docker containers and virtual machine.
-A PostgreSQL database sever serves the data to Apache web server in the backend.
+This section discusses the steps that we took to measure the effectiveness of Docker containers over virtual machines for deploying software.
+In addition to measuring the time required for each virtualization technique to start operating, we also measured network performance, disk I/O, CPU usage, and other administrative functionalities such as checkpoint and restore.
+For our test environment, we deployed a simple Apache web server that serves a website performing heavy mathematical functions like a naive implementation of the Fibonacci number series.
+We used both Docker containers and virtual machines to deploy the web server, which was backed by a PostgreSQL database server providing data to the Apache web server.
+Each test is performed four times to avoid any skewed results.
+Our test environment comprised of the following components.